optimalprimate/optimalprimate.github.io/_posts/2021-03-09-smart-thermostat.markdown

 There's also the standard Adafruit library for running the OLED which gets the current temperature from the server, and there are buttons wired in a debounced to manually change temperature on the thermostat itself.
 As the ESP8266 is enclosed, adding the OTA code for Over-the-Air updates was also necessary for any future code changes.

 The Node-Red implementation also has NORA running, so it appears as a thermostat in Google Home and can be adjusted from there too.

+Along with the previous addition of [automating the Eufy vacuum](https://optimalprimate.github.io/2020/12/27/smarter-vacuum-robots.html) and the [Silvia coffee machine](https://optimalprimate.github.io/projects/2020/11/14/coffee.html), I'm slowly moving forward with automation of non-smart appliances...

 ![final_thermostat](/images/thermo_3.jpg)